Humanity has been eating broad beans for a millennium. It is possibly the oldest domesticated legume.

 Favism

-A small percentage of the population of Mediterranean countries suffers an intolerance to broad beans for genetic reasons.
-When these individuals eat these fava beans, they suffer hemolysis (destruction of the blood cells), and various other disturbances are known as favism.
+A small percentage of Mediterranean countries’ population is intolerant to broad beans for genetic reasons.
+When these individuals eat these fava beans, they suffer hemolysis (destruction of the blood cells) and various other disturbances known as favism.

 How to Prepare and Use Broad Beans

-- RAW – They may be eaten this way when fresh and tender, although they are not always well tolerated.
+- RAW—When fresh and tender, they may be eaten this way, although they are not always well tolerated.
 Removing the skin can help prevent flatulence and digestive disturbances.

 - COOKED – This is the recommended way to eat fava beans.
-The heat and water deactivate the small amounts of lectin (a toxic protein) that they may contain, the same as all other legumes.
+The heat and water deactivate the small amounts of lectin (a toxic protein) they may contain, like all other legumes.
 Brief boiling or steaming is sufficient to destroy toxins and make them perfectly digestible.

 - DRIED – Drying is the traditional means of storing fava beans, although they lose a significant portion of their vitamin content (not minerals).
 Dried fava beans require a relatively long cooking time.